 The 14 supercomputers that make up the national network are:

-- BSC-CNS computing and data node
+- BSC-CNS Computing and Data Node

-- Computing node of the University of Cantabria (UC)
+- Computer node University of Cantabria (UC)

 - Computing and data node of the University of Valencia (UV)